Animatron/player/doc/sequences.md

 First, you need to create these animations in the [Animatron Editor](http://editor.animatron.com) and publish their final variants you want to use.

-When you publish some animation, you create a _snapshot_ of it. _Snapshot_ is a saved state of animation, so when you edit your project, no new changes are  reflected in a snapshot, of course until you create create a new one.
+When you publish an animation, you create a _snapshot_ of it. _Snapshot_ is a saved state of animation, so when you edit your project, no new changes are  reflected in a snapshot until you create a new one.

-When you publish some animation, you get an URL of a snapshot in response.
-When you open this URL in a browser, you see the last state of a project, exactly the way it looked before you pressed a Publish button.
+When you publish an animation, you get a URL of a snapshot in response.
+When you open this URL in a browser, you see the last state of a project, exactly the way it looked before you pressed the Publish button.
 This URL looks like:

 `http://clips.animatron.com/dc7d7b1e946fa43c53d012a22f3045e4`

 I've created three simple animations with shapes moving from left to right to show you what should be done step-by-step:

-(If you feel yourself self-confident, you may just take a look at the [final result](http://codepen.io/shamansir/pen/EammQd), though;)
+(If you feel self-confident, you may just take a look at the [final result](http://codepen.io/shamansir/pen/EammQd), though)

 * Square: [Animatron Project](https://editor.animatron.com/#p=d990bd5454f43c927175a111), [Playable Snapshot](http://clips.animatron.com/3a612e05fdb534e68c759af5e28cca99)
 * Circle: [Animatron Project](https://editor.animatron.com/#p=e793bd547fa7a8bf98c2554b), [Playable Snapshot](http://clips.animatron.com/f33e5f0bcdb6a6a7a50e0759a7fb7e17)